Tapad/tapad-android-sdk/ad-serving/README.md

             case AdResponse.NO_AD_AVAILABLE:
             	// No match for ad request (will usually only occur if an exotic size is specified) case AdResponse.ERROR:
-                // No network connectiviti etc.
+                // No network connectivity etc.
 		}
 	}
 }